SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-17.md

 - To see the logs of crontab "tail -f /var/log/cron"
 - Go through "roboshop.sh" in VS.
 - Tag specifications is used to give the names of the instances automatically.
-- --query is to get the Private_IP of the instances.
+- --query is to get the Private_IP of the instances nothing but query from the existing resource.
 - Important point, So overall create any one instance and give a role to it, so that it will create multiple instances from this instance only, you need to clone the "roboshop-shellscript" in this server and run the "roboshop.sh" script.